jseluis/data_science_and_analytics/ML_Pipelines_using_BERT/README.md

 # Build, Train, and Deploy ML Pipelines using BERT

+### Pratical Data Science

+[My Certificate](https://www.coursera.org/account/accomplishments/certificate/JTLDR3DE4UNJ)

+**Project 1 - Amazon Sagemaker - Register and visualize dataset**

+In this lab you will ingest and transform the customer product reviews dataset.
+Then you will use AWS data stack services such as AWS Glue and Amazon Athena for ingesting and querying the dataset.
+Finally you will use AWS Data Wrangler to analyze the dataset and plot some visuals extracting insights.

 ### Build, Train and Deploy ML Pipelines using BERT

-[My Certificate](https://www.coursera.org/account/accomplishments/certificate/JTLDR3DE4UNJ)

 ## Project Focus and Summary